alovak/match_json/README.md

 - Run `bundle`

-## Advanced action
+## Advanced usage

+### Patterns

-You can add some patterns in the mix to make things interesting:
+Add some patterns in the mix to make things interesting:

 ```ruby
 # RSpec